infiniflow/infinity/docs/references/pysdk_api_reference.md

 The `uri` here can be either a local directory in `str` format or a `NetworkAddress` object:

 - `"/path/to/save/to"`: `str` - A local directory storing the Infinity data.
-Used when Infinity is installed as a Python module.
+Used when Infinity is imported as a Python module.
 - `NetworkAddress`: Used in client-server mode, when you have deployed Infinity as a separate server and wish to connect to it remotely.
 A `NetworkAddress` object comprises two fields:
   - `"<SERVER_IP_ADDRESS>"`: `str` - The IP address of the Infinity server.
   - `<PORT>`: `int` - The SDK port number on which the Infinity server listens.
 Defaults to `23817`.